About the BJO

 The British Junior Open (BJO) is one of the most prestigious events on the junior squash calendar attracting the best young prospects from around the world battling it out for the coveted titles.

-Held annually in Sheffield across three venues from 2-6 January, the event attracts more than 400 competitors representing over 30 nations competing in eight age categories from the Under 13s to the Under 19s for both boys and girls.
+2018 will bring an end to 22 years of Sheffield hosting the event, with the tournament set to be hosted in Birmingham for the next three years.
+The tournament will be held across four venues from 3-7 January.
+It attracts more than 400 competitors, representing over 30 nations competing in ten age categories from the Under 11s to the Under 19s for both boys and girls.

 Explore the records to see who’s clinched the British Junior Open titles at englandsquash.com.